firdauskhairuddin/lekir-docker/README.md

 #####################################
-# Setup instructions - Lekir🇲🇾Docker
+# Setup instructions - Lekir Docker
 #####################################

 Make sure to install docker and docker compose on your pc

-Change permission on setup.sh for linux chmod +x setup.sh
+Change permission on setup.sh for linux

+chmod +x setup.sh

 Run setup script

 ./setup.sh

-Or manual run this command in the same directory of docker-compose.yml docker compose build docker compose up
+Or manual run this command in the same directory of docker-compose.yml

+docker compose build

+docker compose up

 Access lekir-docker in this